danielaparker/jsoncons/README.md

     json arr = json::make_array(10,0.0);

-For consistency the `json::make_array` method is now favored in the documentation.
+For consistency the `json::make_array` notation is now favored in the documentation.

 Release 0.71
 -------------